-Creating a differentiation statement for your business can be a real bear.
+Creating a differentiation statement (or value proposition) for your business can be a real bear.

 Figuring out how to tell the story of your business and what makes it better, more attractive, or more beneficial than all the other people out there selling similar stories has kept many an entrepreneur up many a night.

 This usually stems from starting with incredibly challenging questions like:

 - What are you best at that no one else can do?